dpgithub87/WebCrawler/README.md

     - **WebPageDownloader**: Fetches the HTML content of each page.
     - **WebPageRepository**: Caches the webpage downloaded for a specified amount of time.
 Uses IDistributed Redis Cache.

+### Design Patterns
+- Factory Pattern:
+  The Factory Pattern is used to dynamically create handlers for downloaded content based on response headers.
+Although it currently supports only HTML content, it's designed for extensibility to accommodate other formats in the future.
+Additionally, the pattern is applied to generate CrawlResultHandlers based on the desired output format.
+- Repository Pattern:
+  Utilized to separate the client layer from the underlying cache implementation, providing abstraction and flexibility.

 ### Fault Tolerance

 - **Polly Library**: Configured with retries (3 times by default) using exponential backoff to handle transient errors.